alexisbellido/salt-django-stack/README.rst

 Note that the priority value in keepalived.conf for the master and backup hosts has to be changed to 101 and 100 because the weight is 2 or the track script won't run.

+In progress: See linode/conf/etc/network/interfaces for an example of how to configure an extra public IP and private IP for a Linode to use with IP swapping.

 Pillar Setup
 ================